supergenedy/CustomCalender/README.md

 - Each day can have one of three states: Open, Closed or Disabled
 - Today’s date is remarked with special colored circle without border.
-- The calendar should provide 2 change listeners: OnDateSelected, OnMonthChange
-    a.
-The default month of the calendar is the current month.
+- The calendar should provide 2 change listeners: OnDateSelected, OnMonthChange -- The default month of the calendar is the current month.
-    b.
-The OnDateSelected propagates the interaction by passing a calendar object representing the date selected.
+-- The OnDateSelected propagates the interaction by passing a calendar object representing the date selected.
-    c.
-The OnMonthChange propagates the interaction with the backward and forward arrows of the month by passing an Integer object representing the year and an Integer object represents the month
+-- The OnMonthChange propagates the interaction with the backward and forward arrows of the month by passing an Integer object representing the year and an Integer object represents the month
 - Days with events have a bottom dot